-In 2008 the S&P 500 — an index of the the stocks of the 500 largest companies in America — lost more than a third of its value.
+In 2008 the S&P 500 — an index of the stocks of the 500 largest companies in America — lost more than a third of its value.
 The experience soured many people on the whole concept of investing in the stock market.
 Yet it's important to look at things from a long-term perspective.
 Anyone who started investing in the 1970s, 1980s, or early 1990s was still ahead after the 2008 crash.
-And anyone who held onto their stocks through the 2008 stock market plunge enjoyed big gains over the next five years.
-By the end of 2013, the market had erased all of its 2008 losses and then some.
+And anyone who held on to their stocks through the 2008 stock market plunge enjoyed big gains over the next six years.
+By the start of 2015, the market had regained all of its losses and was setting new records.

 Things look even better if we look further back in history.
 Since the modern stock market emerged in the late 19th century, there has never been a 20-year period when average stock market returns were negative.
-Since 1914, the average return on the 500 largest US stocks — after adjusting for inflation — has been 6.7 percent.
-Coincidentally, the S&P 500 earned the same 6.7 percent real returns over the last 20 years, despite the stock market crashes in 2001 and 2008.
+Since 1915, the average return on the 500 largest US stocks — after adjusting for inflation — has been 6.9 percent.

 So in the long run, stocks are likely to provide higher returns than less volatile investments.
-And if you're under 45, you're young enough that you can afford to take a long-term view.
+And if you're under 45, you can afford to take a long-term view.
 If the stock market crashes next month, you'll still have 20 years for the value of your portfolio to rebound.
 The odds are high that you'll come out ahead.

 Diversification lowers risk

-OK, so you should buy some stocks.
+Okay, so you should buy some stocks.
 Which ones?
-The answer is surprisingly simple: buy all of them.
+The answer is simple: Buy all of them.

 Individual stocks can be extremely volatile.
 There's always a risk that you'll pick the next Enron and be left with nothing.
 But there's more safety in numbers.
 On any given day, one stock might crash but others will be rising.
 So a basket of many stocks is less volatile than any single stock by itself.